Border reivers: Elaborate nicknames

 The Border reivers are well known for their distinctive and often colourful nicknames, which likely emerged due to the widespread use of common surnames and first names such as John, Jock, or Will among the Border clans.
-Nicknames were originally known as “eke-names.”
+Nicknames were originally known as 'eke-names' or 'to-names.'
 These nicknames served as a practical means to distinguish individuals in a society where shared names were prevalent.

 These monikers often reflected a strong emphasis on lineage and close kinship, adhering to patterns of patrilineal descent, such as Dick's Davy, Rowy's Will and Will's Jock Graham.
 Sometimes this was extended to three names Gibb's Geordie's Francis could be matrilineal like Bessie's Andrew.
+These extended patronymic to-names are far more common west of the Pennines, on the English side of the border.
+Jackson Armstrong has speculated that this distribution may represent an echo of the region's Brythonic past.

-Physical traits or injuries inspired other nicknames, such as Jock "Half-Lugs" (Half-ears) Elliot, "Sweet Milk" (beautiful), "Fingerless" Will Nixon, "Nebless" (Noseless) Clem Crozier or "Gleed John" (gleed meaning blind or partially blind) or "Wynking Will."
+Physical traits or injuries inspired other nicknames, such as Jock "Half-Lugs" (Half-ears) Elliot, "Sweet Milk" (beautiful), "Fingerless" Will Nixon, "Nebless" (Noseless) Clem Crozier or "Gleed John" (gleed meaning blind or partially blind) William "Weykespere" Hedley or "Wynking Will," or 'Monoculus' [one-eyed] William Elward [Elliot] found in records dating back to 1389.

+Another nickname, "Na Gudpriest" John Oliver, suggests the thief had once worked for the church.

-Nicknames like Jock "a God's Name" Elliot, "Skinabake", "As-it-Looks" or Archie "Fire-the-Brays," or "Hodde" Hall cannot be easily be explained.
+Nicknames like Jock "a God's Name" Elliot, "Skinabake", "As-it-Looks" or Archie "Fire-the-Brays," or "Hodde" Hall Robert Elward [Elliot] "Zongridar", 'Gerald with the Prik' and Davidson called 'Grace behind him' cannot be explained easily.

 At times, a nickname could be applied multiple times to different individuals, creating confusion or ambiguity.
-For instance, the moniker Black Jock was used for two different men named Johnny Armstrong, while Black Ormiston referred to two possible distinct Ormistons.
+For instance, the moniker Black Jock was used for two different men named Johnny Armstrong, while Black Ormiston referred to two possibly distinct Ormistons.